 The fact that the view faces south, and I'm normally here in the afternoon, means that I'm always taking pictures into the sun.
 If I were a better photographer I'm sure I could capture more of what you can actually see.
 For example, the bay was dim but quite visible, whereas in my shots you really have to zoom in to see it at all.

-From front to back: Ralph's Mountain, the Summit Road
+Looking southwest from Umunhum.
+From front to back: Ralph's Mountain, the Summit Road ridge, and the rest of the Santa Cruz mountains |

 When I started off on this ride I thought I might, if I felt particularly good, head from Umunhum to Loma Prieta, reversing an earlier ride.
 I did feel quite good, but on the way up my wife called to say that some tickets we bought a long time ago were (surprise!) for that evening.
 So I couldn't stay out indefinitely, nor could I return too zonked for a night out.
 So I decided just to explore this side of the road a little.